-We offer a comprehensive set of solutions designed to provide our customers with access to state-of-the-art capture technology that produces the high-quality data necessary to process images into dimensionally accurate digital twins.
-We derive product revenue from sales of our innovative 3D capture product, the Pro2 Camera, which has played an integral part in shaping the 3D building and property visualization ecosystem.
-Since April 2022, we also have begun to offer capture devices and accessories manufactured by third parties and Matterport Axis, a cost-effective motor-mount for smartphones.
-The Pro2 Camera has driven adoption of our solutions and has generated the unique high-quality and scaled data set that has enabled Cortex to become the pioneering software engine for digital twin creation, and we expect that future sales of our Pro2 Camera and third-party capture devices will continue to drive increased adoption of our solutions.
-In August 2022, we launched and began shipment of our Pro3 Camera along with major updates to our industry-leading digital twin cloud platform.
+We offer a comprehensive set of solutions designed to provide our customers with access to state-of-the-art capture technology that produces the highquality data necessary to process images into dimensionally accurate digital twins.
+We derive product revenue from sales of our innovative 3D capture product.
+Our product line includes the Pro3 Camera, Pro2 Camera, and Matterport Axis.

+Pro3 Camera: In August 2022, we launched and began shipment of our Pro3 Camera along with major updates to our industry-leading digital twin cloud platform.
 The Matterport Pro3 Camera is an advanced 3D capture device, which includes faster boot time, swappable batteries, and a lighter design.
 The Pro3 camera can perform both indoors and outdoors and is designed for speed, fidelity, versatility, and accuracy.
 Along with our Pro2 Camera, we expect that future sales of our Pro3 Camera will continue to drive increased adoption of our solutions.
-Product revenue accounted for approximately 25% and 26% of our total revenue for the three months ended March 31, 2023 and 2022, respectively.